President & Chief Executive Officer, VISIT PHILADELPHIA®

-In her role as president and CEO of the Greater Philadelphia Tourism Marketing Corporation (GPTMC), Meryl Levitz is responsible for building the region’s image and growing its tourism industry, worth $9.3 billion in economic impact.
-A respected civic leader and consummate convener, Levitz has spent more than 30 years working to get Philadelphia’s hospitality industry recognized as a viable and vibrant one.
-In 2011 alone, the region welcomed 38 million domestic visitors—11 million more leisure visitors than in 1997 when GPTMC first started marketing.
+In her role as president and CEO of VISIT PHILADELPHIA®, Meryl Levitz is responsible for building the region’s image and growing its tourism industry, worth $10.7 billion in economic impact.
+Stated simply, her job is to get people to visit Philadelphia.
+A respected civic leader and consummate convener, Levitz has spent more than 30 years working to get Philadelphia’s hospitality industry recognized as a vibrant one and to get Philadelphia and The Countryside® recognized as a premier destination.
+In 2015 alone, the region welcomed a record 41 million domestic visitors—36.2 million (88%) of which came for a leisure purpose.

-After receiving Bachelor’s and Master’s degrees from the University of Illinois, Levitz began her career as an educator but soon began promoting her adopted town of Philadelphia, first as co-founder of the Center City Proprietors Association in 1978 and later at the Philadelphia Convention and Visitors Bureau (PCVB), where she oversaw the opening of the Pennsylvania Convention Center, opened the Great Plaza at Penn’s Landing and developed annual celebrations (Jambalaya Jam, River Blues, Yo!
-Philadelphia and others) to draw crowds to the plaza.
+After receiving Bachelor’s and Master’s degrees from the University of Illinois, Levitz began her career as an educator but soon began promoting her adopted town of Philadelphia, first as co-founder of the Center City Proprietors Association in 1978 and later at the Philadelphia Convention and Visitors Bureau, where she oversaw the opening of the Pennsylvania Convention Center, opened the Great Plaza at Penn’s Landing and developed annual celebrations (Jambalaya Jam, River Blues, Yo!
+Philadelphia and others) to draw crowds to the waterfront.
+In 2002 and 2003, Levitz co-chaired Governor Ed Rendell’s tourism-transition team.
 In all of her positions, the thought leader and cultural champion has focused on image building and branding, economic development and civic engagement, determined to make Philadelphians proud of and passionate about the place they call home.

-As vice president of communications for the Greater Philadelphia Tourism Marketing Corporation (GPTMC), Paula Butler is responsible for developing GPTMC’s communication strategy and leading a team of communications professionals to promote Philadelphia as a leisure destination and enhance its brand reputation.
-In addition to her day-to-day communications functions, Butler leads the GPTMC communications team—which has won more than 50 industry awards—in media relations, content development and social media to keep Philadelphia in the news and top-of-mind for consumers.
+As vice president of communications for VISIT PHILADELPHIA, Paula Butler is responsible for developing the company’s communication strategy and leading a team of communications professionals to promote Philadelphia as a leisure destination and enhance its brand reputation.
+In addition to her day-to-day communications functions, Butler leads the VISIT PHILADELPHIA communications team—which has won more than 50 industry awards—in media relations, content development and social media to keep Philadelphia in the news and top-of-mind for consumers.